ramseydsilva/gymbuddy/README.md

 ----------

 If you'd like to contribute, contact Ramsey.
 Ideally, you would clone the repo and then send a pull request.
-Alternately, you can request to be added as a contributor.
+Alternatively, you can request to be added as a contributor.
 All the content will remain, open and fair.
-This is a community project.
+This is and always will be a non-profit, community project.
+All your ideas are welcome!

 TODO
 ----